kurtsanor/PetTrackr/README.md

-# 🐾 PetTrackr
+# 🐾 PawcketDoc

-**PetTrackr** is a Kotlin-first Android application designed to help pet owners manage and monitor their pets' health records.
+**PawcketDoc** is a Kotlin-first Android application designed to help pet owners manage and monitor their pets' health records.
 It features a clean, card-based interface for tracking growth metrics, vaccinations, medical history, and storing important documents.

 ---